leomuniz/wordpress-devstarter-theme/README.md

 ## Custom basic theme settings on functions.php
 Go to functions.php and define some basic settings of your theme:
-- Classic Editor (boolean) - currently now working
+- Classic Editor (boolean) - currently not working
 - Hide Customizer (boolean)
 - Hide Theme Editor (boolean)
 - Display the site description below the title (boolean)